shamansir/rpd/docs/sections/api.md

 Node represents the thing we call procedure in programming: it receives data through its inputs (inlets), does something using that data and returns either the same data, modified or not, or completely different data in response using outputs (outlets).
 But from this point, it goes beyond, since it may visualize the process inside its body or add some complex visual controls for additional inputs.
 On the other hand, it may stay in a boring state and have no inputs, no outputs and even no content at all.
 Everything depends only on yours decision.

+_Definition:_

 #### `node.addInlet(type, alias, [def]) → Inlet`

 Add the input channel to this node, so it will be able to receive data and pass this data inside the node.
 You need to specify the type of this channel, so the system will know which way to process your data before passing it inside, or even decline connections from other types of channels. `core/any` is the system type which accepts connections from outlets of any type, so probably for start you'd want to use it.
 Later, though, it could be better to change it to something more specific, i.e. decide that it accepts only numbers or colors values.
 This will allow you to control the way data in this channel is displayed or even add custom _value editor_ to this channel.

 The second argument, `alias`, is the label of this channel displayed to user and also may be used to access this inlet from inside the node, so it's recommended to make it one-word and start from lowercase letter, like the key names you normally use for JavaScript objects.
 There is another form of this method, `addInlet(type, alias, label, [def])`, using which you may specify user-friendly name to display in UI with `label` attribute, and still use short programmer-friendly `alias` to access this inlet from the code.

 Last argument, `def`, is optional, and allows you to override the options inherited from type description for this particular instance.
-This object is described in details in the [Inlet](#Inlet) section below.
+This object is described in details in the [Inlet](#Inlet) <!-- or Rpd.channeltype? --> section below.

 By default, inlets accept connection only from one outlet, so when user connects some other outlet to this inlet, the previous connection, if it existed, is immediately and automatically removed.
 Though, you can pass an option to the renderer named `inletsAcceptMultipleLinks` and set it to `true`, so multiple connections will be available to user and inlets will receive values from all the outlets connected in order they were fired. <!-- FIXME: check if it works and consider #336 -->